davidsa/drag-scroll-provider/readme.md

 }}
 ```

-### Handle on click event on children components
+### Handle on click event on child components

-When you need to have on click events on children components you need to wrap your click event on this provided function so the scroller knows that is not a drag triggering click, mainly for avoiding weird issues with the scroll.
+When you need to handle a click events on child components you need to wrap your click event on this provided function so the scroller knows that is not a drag triggering click, mainly for avoiding weird issues with the scroll.

 Lets say you have a `<Card />` component that handles a click event